Google has announced even more new features for Google Search Console. It brings a host of new features for SEOs and businesses to use.

 Enhancements reports help to find and fix issues that hamper the performance of websites in search.
 By scanning for issues and validating fixes, a site can have a better chance of getting rich results in search.

 New Index Features

-Page indexing is a crucial step in Google’s ranking process.
+Page indexing is a crucial step in Google’s ranking process, and the more transparent a company is with their indexing process the better off everyone will be in the long run.
 Google search features have always included index monitoring, but the page Index Coverage feature covers a far larger range of possible errors, suggests fixes, and can give you a greater range and depth of data on your pages, such as which are doing well and which might have errors or problems that are hurting your page ranking.
-This feature also allows easier monitoring of your validations, once those errors have been addressed.
+The new Google features also allow easier monitoring of your page validations, once those errors have been addressed.